am401/logfetcher3000/README.md

 # Change Log
 All notable changes to this project will be documented in this section.

+## [0.3.5] - 2021-01-03
+### Fixed
+- Bug with unittest not running.
+Moved test_logfetcher3000.py to main project directory and updated import in file
 ## [0.3.4] - 2021-01-01
 ### Changed
 - Moved the main loops in to their own functions from __main__